Blood Oxygenation: Difference Between SpO2, SaO2, PaO2

 The blood drawn from an artery includes the following measurements:

-• Oxygen content (O2CT) indicates the oxygen levels in the blood.
+• Oxygen content (O2CT): The oxygen levels in the blood.

-• Hemoglobin (Hb) is the amount of hemoglobin available for carrying oxygen to your blood cells.
+• Hemoglobin (Hb): The amount of hemoglobin available to carry oxygen to the blood cells.

-• SaO2 is the arterial oxygen saturation level of your arterial blood, responsible for carrying oxygenated blood from the lungs to various cells and body organs.
+• SaO2: The arterial oxygen saturation level of your arterial blood, responsible for carrying oxygenated blood from the lungs to various cells and body organs.

-• The partial pressure of oxygen (PaO2) measures the pressure at which the oxygen dissolves in your blood.
+• Partial pressure of oxygen (PaO2): The pressure at which the oxygen dissolves in your blood.

-• pH measures how acidic or alkaline your blood is.
-Normal pH ranges between 7.35 to 7.45.
-If it’s above that, it is considered alkaline or basic; if lower, it is acidic.
+• pH: The measure of how acidic or alkaline the blood is.
+Normal pH ranges are 7.35 to 7.45.
+If it’s above that, it is considered alkaline or basic.
+If it is lower, it is acidic.

-• Partial pressure of carbon dioxide (PaCO2) is the level of CO2 in your blood.
-The measurement determines how well your body can get rid of CO2.
+• Partial pressure of carbon dioxide (PaCO2): The level of carbon dioxide in the blood and how well the body can remove CO2.

 Partial Pressure of Oxygen (PaO2) Explained

-PaO2 measures the oxygen partial pressures in arterial blood.
-PaO2 is one of the measurements done under the ABG test.
+PaO2 measures the partial pressure of oxygen in arterial blood.
+It is one of the measurements made during an arterial blood gas test.

 Conditions that affect your breathing or cause breathing problems compromise the oxygen supply.
 The level of PaO2 assists doctors in determining whether a patient requires oxygen supplementation or mechanical breathing assistance.

-PaO2 values help in the events of chronic medical conditions like the following:
+PaO2 values help in the events of chronic medical conditions such as the following:

 • Lung injury or chest trauma